sustglobal/dev-center/jekyll/explorer.md

 Climate Explorer is currently in beta and will be generally available in mid 2022.
 If you do not yet have a Climate Explorer account, please contact [sales@sustglobal.com](mailto:sales@sustglobal.com).

+# Introductory Video

+Welcome to Climate Explorer - this video will provide a walkthrough of how to upload your assets, autogenerate the risk exposure report and populate a dashboard with the results of that analysis.
+We will then go over how to derive climate scenario analysis outcomes from the dashboard view for your analysis, assessment and reporting needs.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q1OsUfyojMk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Climate Scenarios